RALLERGUMSALLA/movie_site/README.md

 ## DIRECTORY STRUCTURE

-website.py
+data
--- Contains the flask funtionality for the site
+-- Contains the data for the database

+sql
+-- Contains the sql queries to create the database

 templates
 -- Contains the HTML for the different links on the site

+README.md
+-- Contains what you are reading now

 requirements.txt
 -- Contains the requirements to run the code

+website.py
+-- Contains the flask funtionality for the site

 ## Setting up the DB